microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/accessreviewinstance-resetdecisions.md

 # accessReviewInstance: resetDecisions
 Namespace: microsoft.graph

-Resets all [accessReviewInstanceDecisionItem](../resources/accessreviewinstancedecisionitem.md) objects on an [accessReviewInstance](../resources/accessreviewinstance.md) to not reviewed.
+Resets all [accessReviewInstanceDecisionItem](../resources/accessreviewinstancedecisionitem.md) objects on an [accessReviewInstance](../resources/accessreviewinstance.md) to `notReviewed`.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).